Asian Art

 Qi Baishi, Twelve Landscape Screens, colored ink on silk, location unknown.
 Artnet.

 Farm work didn’t suit him physically or temperamentally.
-He was born an artist which he discovered after he read, The Mustard Seed Manual of Painting that made him realize what he was destined to do with his life.
+He was born an artist which he discovered after he read The Mustard Seed Manual of Painting which made him realize what he was destined to do with his life.
 But first, he would establish himself and start a family.
-To make a living he apprenticed himself to a carpenter/woodcarver when he was fourteen and did painting on the side.
+To make a living he apprenticed himself to a carpenter/woodcarver when he was fourteen and did the painting on the side.
 He followed his heart and in 1881 at age 19, Qi Baishi married Chen Chunjun (1863-1940) who gave him five beautiful children.

 Qi Baishi by Zheng Jingkang, 1956, public domain